 OpenPGP

-OpenPGP is a non-proprietary protocol for encrypting and decrypting data, including emails, using public key cryptography.
-It's based on the original PGP (Pretty Good Privacy) software, but as an open standard, it is implemented by many different programs and systems.
-OpenPGP ensures the privacy and integrity of your messages.
-When a user sends an email, the content is encrypted using a symmetric encryption algorithm, such as AES256 or AES128, which convert the plaintext email into encrypted text, or ciphertext.
-The symmetric key, also known as the session key, used to perform this encryption is then itself encrypted using the recipient's public key.
-Only the recipient, with their private key, can decrypt the session key and subsequently the actual email content.
+OpenPGP is a non-proprietary protocol for encrypting and decrypting data, including emails, using public-key cryptography.
+It is based on the original PGP (Pretty Good Privacy) software, but as an open standard it is implemented by many different programs and systems.
+OpenPGP protects the privacy and integrity of messages: when a message is encrypted, the content is processed with a symmetric encryption algorithm (for example AES-256 or AES-128) that converts the plaintext into ciphertext.
+The symmetric key used for that pass, known as the session key, is itself encrypted with the recipient's public key.
+Only the recipient, using their private key, can recover the session key and decrypt the message.

 Obtaining a key pair

-In order to utilize the OpenPGP encryption capabilities of Stalwart Mail Server, users must first generate their own OpenPGP key pairs.
-This task is typically performed by the user's email client or via an external encryption tool that supports the OpenPGP standard.
+OpenPGP keys are generated by the user's mail client or by an external tool that implements the OpenPGP standard; Stalwart does not generate keys on the server.
 An OpenPGP key pair consists of a private key, which must be kept secret, and a public key, which can be freely shared.
-Both keys are essential to the OpenPGP encryption and decryption process.
-The private key is used to decrypt messages that have been encrypted using its corresponding public key.
+Both keys are required for encryption and decryption: the private key is used to decrypt messages that have been encrypted with its corresponding public key.

-After generating an OpenPGP key pair, the user can then export their public key.
-This exported public key is what is used by Stalwart Mail Server when it encrypts messages destined for that user.
-It's important to note that the user's private key should never be uploaded to the server or shared with anyone else.
-It should be stored securely and used only by the intended recipient to decrypt incoming messages.
+After generating an OpenPGP key pair, the user exports the public key and provides it to Stalwart.
+The server uses that public key to encrypt messages destined for the account.
+The private key must never be uploaded to the server or shared with anyone; it should be stored securely and used only by the intended recipient to decrypt incoming messages.

-The process of generating an OpenPGP key pair and exporting the public key can vary depending on the specific email client or external tool being used.
-Users should consult the relevant documentation or help resources for their specific software to ensure the correct steps are followed.
+The exact procedure for generating an OpenPGP key pair and exporting the public key depends on the mail client or external tool in use.
+Consult the relevant client documentation for the correct steps.

 Importing public keys